Grislow/KnowledgeBase/resources/glossary.md

 ## Network Protocols
-Sets of rules for communication between network-enabled devices like server, computers or routers.
+Sets of rules for communication between network-enabled devices like server, computers or routers. asdasd

-These protocols can be grouped by the network layer in which they operator:
+These protocols can be grouped by the network layer in which they operate:
 * __Communication protocols__ - basic data interchange -> TCP/IP, HTTP
 * __Security protocols__ - secure network communication -> HTTPS, SSL, SFTP
 * __Management protocols__ - network governance and maintenance -> SNMP, ICMP